UK Bank Holidays · Live Countdown

 All 2026 bank holiday dates by region

 The UK has four separate jurisdictions when it comes to bank holidays.
 England and Wales always share the same dates.
-Scotland and Northern Ireland have their own lists, set by the Scottish and Northern Irish governments respectively.
-The table below covers every bank holiday in 2026 for all four nations.
+Scotland's calendar is set by the Scottish Government.
+Northern Ireland's is set by the Northern Ireland Civil Service.
+The table below covers every bank holiday in 2026 for all four nations, with past dates greyed out and the next upcoming date highlighted automatically.

-Past dates are shown greyed out.
+Past dates are dimmed automatically.
+The next upcoming holiday is highlighted in amber.
 Source: GOV.UK Bank Holidays.
-Boxing Day falls on Saturday 26 December; the substitute Monday is 28 December.
+Boxing Day 2026 falls on a Saturday; the substitute Monday is 28 December.

 How Scotland and Northern Ireland differ

-Scotland operates under its own legal and administrative system, which is reflected in its bank holidays.
-The most significant difference for everyday life is the Summer Bank Holiday: Scotland observes it on the first Monday of August (3 August 2026), while England, Wales, and Northern Ireland observe it on the last Monday of August (31 August).
-If you’re commuting between Scotland and England — for example, working remotely for a Scottish employer while living in England — your bank holiday entitlement follows your employment contract, not your location.
+Scotland operates its own legal and administrative system, which is reflected in its bank holiday calendar.
+The most consequential difference for everyday working life is the Summer bank holiday: Scotland observes it on the first Monday of August (3 August in 2026), while England, Wales and Northern Ireland observe it on the last Monday of August (31 August in 2026).
+For remote and hybrid workers commuting between Scotland and England, your bank holiday entitlement follows your employment contract rather than your physical location — which means a Scottish-contracted worker living in England gets the early August date, and vice versa.

 Scotland also does not observe Easter Monday as a bank holiday.
-If you’re working for a Scottish company, Easter Monday is a normal working day unless your contract states otherwise.
-On the other hand, Scotland observes 2 January as a holiday (this year falling on Friday, so observed on the working day), a legacy of Hogmanay festivities that stretch into the new year.
+If you work for a Scottish employer, Easter Monday is treated as a normal working day unless your contract specifies otherwise.
+On the other hand, Scotland observes 2 January as a bank holiday — a legacy of Hogmanay festivities that traditionally extend into the new year.
+When 2 January falls on a weekend, the substitute lands on the next available weekday.

 Northern Ireland has the most bank holidays of any UK nation — ten in 2026.
-St Patrick’s Day on 17 March is a public holiday, and the Battle of the Boyne on 11 July (a Saturday in 2026) is observed on the substitute Monday, 13 July.
-Both dates are significant in Northern Ireland’s cultural and political calendar, and while the Battle of the Boyne observance is sometimes a point of sensitivity, it remains a statutory bank holiday.
+St Patrick's Day on 17 March is a public holiday, and the Battle of the Boyne (12 July) is a statutory bank holiday.
+In 2026, 12 July falls on a Sunday, so the holiday is observed on the substitute Monday, 13 July.
+Both Northern Ireland-only dates are significant in the country's cultural and political calendar; the Boyne observance is sometimes a point of sensitivity, but it remains a statutory bank holiday.

-Expat tip: If you are new to the UK and have recently started a job, ask your HR department or line manager whether your contract includes bank holidays or folds them into your total leave entitlement.
-The distinction can mean the difference between 28 days and 36 days of paid leave per year.
+If you are new to the UK and have recently started a job, ask your HR department or line manager whether your contract includes bank holidays as additional paid leave or folds them into a total leave figure.
+The distinction can mean the difference between roughly 28 and 36 days of paid leave per year — particularly important if your contract uses a non-standard form of words.

 What exactly is a bank holiday?

-The term “bank holiday” comes from the Bank Holidays Act 1871, introduced by politician Sir John Lubbock — so thoroughly associated with the legislation that bank holidays were informally called “St Lubbock’s Days” for years afterwards.
+The term "bank holiday" comes from the Bank Holidays Act 1871, introduced by Liberal politician Sir John Lubbock and so closely associated with the legislation that bank holidays were informally called "St Lubbock's Days" for years afterwards.
 The original four designated days were Easter Monday, Whit Monday, the first Monday in August, and Boxing Day.
-The act required banks to close on these days, and most businesses followed suit.
+The Act required banks to close on these days, and most businesses followed suit.

-Today the term is used interchangeably with “public holiday” in everyday speech, though they are technically distinct: bank holidays are statutory closures originally tied to financial institutions, while public holidays are days on which the public broadly takes time off.
+Today the term is used interchangeably with "public holiday" in everyday speech, though they are technically distinct: bank holidays are statutory closures originally tied to financial institutions, while public holidays describe any day on which the public broadly takes time off.
 In practice, all UK bank holidays are public holidays.
-Official GOV.UK sources use the term “bank holiday,” and so does employment law.
+Official GOV.UK sources use the term "bank holiday," and so does employment law.

 Do shops and services close on bank holidays?

 There is no blanket rule.
-Many supermarkets, retail chains, restaurants, and leisure venues remain open on most bank holidays, often with reduced hours.
+Most large supermarkets, retail chains, restaurants and leisure venues remain open on bank holidays, often with reduced hours.
 Christmas Day is the notable exception: large shops are legally restricted from trading on Christmas Day in England and Wales under the Christmas Day (Trading) Act 2004, and many businesses choose to close fully.
-Boxing Day is not subject to the same restrictions.
+Boxing Day is not subject to the same restrictions and most large retailers open for the traditional sales.

 Public transport runs on reduced timetables on bank holidays, particularly on the main rail network.
 Bus services vary significantly by operator.
 If you are travelling on a bank holiday, especially Christmas or Easter, check your operator's bank holiday timetable in advance — services on the day before a bank holiday can also be affected.